 The Recovering Voices Community Research Program supports indigenous communities in their efforts to save, document, and enliven their languages, cultures, and knowledge systems.
-Grants bring groups of community scholars to the Smithsonian to examine specific objects, specimens, and documents related to their heritage and to engage in a dialogue with Smithsonian staff in order to recover and revitalize their language and knowledge.
+Funding bring groups of community scholars to the Smithsonian to examine specific objects, specimens, and documents related to their heritage and to engage in a dialogue with Smithsonian staff in order to recover and revitalize their language and knowledge.

 Wanapum Band of Priest Rapids

 Three community researchers worked in the NMNH and NMAI collections to study fishing technology that fell into disuse in the 1950s after the tribe was relocated due to the building of the Hanford nuclear facility for the Manhattan Project.
 During the visit, the researchers’ focus was on the fishing ring net weight, of which the Smithsonian holds two of the only 4 known to exist.
 They began to reverse-engineer reproductions on site with natural raw materials sent to our museum in advance of the research visit to relearn the skills and knowledge that was lost.
 These weights are important to their method of drag net fishing down the Columbia River as the stone suspended inside the wooden ring allows the weight to move with the net and the current down river, rather than being caught by rocks on the river bed.
 By reclaiming their traditional fishing knowledge, the tribe has legal grounds to reclaim the fishing rights that were lost with relocation.

 Wasco Visit from the Confederated Tribes of Warm Springs